-- a.
-Exterior lighting materials and elements (posts, fixtures, etc.) should be consistent with the selected architectural style. - b.
+- Exterior lighting materials and elements (structural support, such as posts, fixtures, etc.) should be consistent with the scale and design of the selected architectural style. - b.
+The latest technical and operational energy conservation concepts in lighting designs should be considered. - c.
+Exterior night lighting should be kept to a minimum as necessary for safety and address identification at entrances, driveways and buildings, and all light fixtures should be activated for short-term use only. - d.
 Refer to Chapter 3 for requirements on exterior lighting.